 Review contents

-IG is a serious trading platform, and very well established.
+IG is a seriously good trading platform, and very well established.
 They literally invented spread betting (details in the review).
 If you’re looking for one of the best platforms in the UK to trade you’ve found it.
 The investment options are huge and the costs are reasonable.
 5 stars from us.

 When it comes to trading, IG are the one of the oldest out there.
 They actually invented spread betting way back in 1974.
 Spread betting is where you make a ‘bet’ on the price of an asset (like a stock), rather than buying the stock itself.
 It’s super popular because you don’t pay tax on profits when you bet (think of sports betting).